jasper-zanjani/notes/docs/Cloud.md

 In Azure, subnets span Availability Zones, can only be deleted if empty, and their names, which are immutable, must be unique.
 In AWS, a subnet exists only within a single Availability Zone.

-### Peering
+**VNet peering** allows VMs in two separate virtual networks to communicate directly.
+In all cloud providers, this is a one-way process which must be repeated in both directions in order to have two-way communication.

-Before the introduction of peering, virtual networks were connected using S2S VPN or by connecting to the same ExpressRoute circuit.
+In Azure, before the introduction of peering, virtual networks were connected using S2S VPN or by connecting to the same ExpressRoute circuit.
-**VNet peering** allows VMs in two separate virtual networks to communicate directly using their private IP addresses.
 It is not required for the peered networks to be in the same region (**Global VNet peering**), subscription, or tenant, although cross-tenant peering is not available in the Portal but must be configured from the command-line or ARM templates.
 VNet peering has to be disabled before moving a VNet, and a VNet can **only** be moved within the same subscription.

-- No gateways are required for peering, although each peering is one-way and not transitive (i.e. VNet A can be peered to both VNets B and C, allowing traffic to/from both.
-But without a peering directly between B and C they will not be able to communicate to each other.)
 - There is a maximum of 100 peering connections per VNet
 - Peerings cannot be moved to another resource group or subscription, so they must be disabled before moving peered VNets.

 **Service endpoints** facilitate restricting traffic from Azure services.
 **Service endpoint policies** allow restricting traffic to the granularity of individual Azure service instances.